EBZebra/docs/edge/source/api/camera.md

 ## Overview
-The Camera API provides access to your device's Camera(s).
-Use this API to give users the ability to take a photo via one of the device's cameras and return it to the application.
-Photos can either be stored on the device and optionally transfered to an online server using the Network API or can be returned as a DataURI object for storing or display.
+The Camera API provides access to the device camera(s).
+Use this API to give users the ability to take a photo via one of the cameras and return it to the application.
+Photos can either be stored on the device as an image file or returned as a DataURI object for storage and/or display.
+Optionally, image files also can be transfered to online storage using the Network API.
 ## Enabling the API

 There are two methods of enabling the Camera API: